Guide to Business Credit Scores

 This chart from Nav.com provides a helpful understanding of how small business lenders make their lending decisions.
 As you can see, a business credit score “in the red zone” is in trouble.
 You do not want your business in the red zone when it comes to credit reporting.

-To learn more about exactly what goes into a business credit score, read our article about it here.
+Learn more about what really goes into a business credit score.

 Understanding Business Credit Reporting